machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 .. image:: /assets/images/examples/example-case-boxes-ur-program.png

+.. _example-empty-roi:

 Detect empty ROI-box
 --------------------

-In the program above a sanity check is implemented.
-If in the second step for any reason the detection would not return a result.
-It is first checked if there is still something before the system looks again to find the box.
+In the program above, the ``pickit_empty_roi()`` function is used to verify if there are contents inside the ROI (see :ref:`detecting-an-empty-roi` for more details).
-If really nothing is found in the region of interest the program automatically goes back to the first step.
+If the ROI is empty, the program goes back to the first step; else the program stays in the second step and looks again.

-To check if there is something beneath the camera a Flex detection is triggered.
-No clustering is applied, no cluster rejection is used, and no fitting is done (Blob).
-Objects are filtered out only based on the number of points: If less than 300 points in total are seen in the region of interest, we assume that nothing of importance is beneath the camera, so no new detection for finding the box is triggered.
-More extensive information about this method is explained in the :ref:`detect-empty-roi`.

 Snapshots
 ---------